milosmns/milosmns.github.io/_posts/op-ed/2023-06-01-Transparency-has-become-a-buzzword.md

 #### 🙋‍♂️ &nbsp; So… is Transparency a Buzzword?

-As much as I dislike the current state of affairs, it is evident that the term "transparency" has become overused, misused, and abused.
+As much as I dislike the current Internet/office culture, it is evident that the term "transparency" has become overused, misused, and abused.
 Paradoxically, it is also frequently underutilized… all of which, combined, has turned it into a buzzword.
-So, **<font color="#F88">Yes</font>**.
+So, I think **<font color="#F88">Yes</font>**.

-I think that this situation is an unfortunate consequence of intense marketing efforts coming from various big corporations, in an attempt to convince the wider audience of a certain brand image they'd like to stand behind.
+I believe that this situation is an unfortunate consequence of intense marketing efforts coming from various big corporations, in an attempt to convince the wider audience of a certain brand image they'd like to stand behind.
 This is not a protest note against corporations – it would be quite ironic to write that – but instead an attempt to understand how we got to this state and what can be done to improve it.

 Recommendations related to this section: